 - Use the primary leader or treasurer's phone number

-- Enter your EIN.
+- Enter your EIN

-- Sign, print name, and date the form.
+- Sign, print name, and date the form

 Student organizations can apply to be considered a nonprofit, tax-exempt organization (501c3).
 These organizations may be subject to additional restrictions in accordance with the IRS rules and regulations.
-For more information on the policies associated with being a nonprofit and for more specific directions on how to apply for non-profit status, you can go to the IRS Charity/Non-Profit page, or review the 501C3 general information document (for educational purposes only).
+For more information on the policies associated with being a nonprofit and for more specific directions on how to apply for non-profit status, you can go to the IRS Charity/Non-Profit webpage, or review the 501C3 general information section (for educational purposes only).